 (a) You will use a single 7402 logic gate to determine the actual LOW and HIGH logic levels of a logic gate.
 Select a single gate from the 7402.
 Tie its two inputs together.
-Connect these inputs to one of the positive-voltage outputs of your power supply using a 300Ω resistor - the exact value is not critical and you could use 330Ω, etc. (Note that the other positive-voltage supply output will be needed to provide a fixed +5 volts to the Vcc of the 7402 chip.)
-Make sure the adjustable power supply connected to these inputs is set to zero volts.
+Connect these inputs to the positive adjustable power supply output using a 300Ω resistor - the exact value is not critical and you could use 330Ω , etc. Make sure the adjustable power supply is set to zero volts.
 Measure the output of your selected gate with a DMM.
 It should be near +5 volts if the input is zero.
 Remember that you have it connected essentially as an inverter.
-Now slowly increase the adjustable power supply voltage while monitoring the output of the selected gate with a DMM.
+Now slowly increase the power supply voltage while monitoring the output of the selected gate with a DMM.
 Record the voltage at which the output goes low in Data Table 1.